Engoo Blog Language Tips

 Toot one’s own horn

-"Toot" is a casual verb that means to make a short sound on a horn such as a trumpet or saxophone.
-"Tooting your own horn" means bragging, or behaving with too much confidence.
+"Toot" is a casual verb that describes making a short sound on an instrument like a trumpet or saxophone.
+But in casual conversations, "tooting your own horn" means bragging or talking about yourself with too much confidence.

 Play second fiddle

-Outside of music, this expression often has a negative nuance, suggesting that one person or thing is less important than another.
-(Notice that you need "to" to refer to another person.)
+Outside of music, this idiom suggests that one person is less important than someone else.
+Notice that you need "to" to refer to another person.

 Wrap-up